pymedphys/pymedphys/docs/developer/contributing.rst

 Make sure that ``"Success!"`` was actually printed after running the last command.
 If nothing printed, ``nbstripout`` did not successfully install.

-The optional commands create an isolated conda environment called "*pmp*" within which you can safely work without breaking other python installations or running into python package incompatibilities.
+The ``conda`` commands create, activate and install ``nbstripout`` within an isolated conda environment called ``pmp``.
+Working within the ``pmp`` environment allows you to more safely write code without breaking other python installations or running into python package incompatibilities.
 For more on working with conda environments, see `Managing environments`_ in the Conda docs.

 .. _`Managing environments`: https://conda-forge.org/